bnema/gin-gorm-goth/README.md

 The "/login" route is used to initiate the authentication process, where it sets the authentication providers (in this case, it uses the Discord provider) and starts the authentication process using the "gothic" package.

 The "/callback" route is used to complete the authentication process, where it receives the user's authentication details, creates a new user and account in the database, creates a session token, and returns it in a HTTP-only cookie along with the user's session ID.

-The cookie is set to expire in 7 days.
-If any errors occur during these processes, appropriate error messages are returned as JSON responses with their corresponding HTTP status codes.
+The "/logout" route is used to destroy the user's session and remove the session cookie from the user's browser.

+The "/blog" route return all the Posts in the database as JSON responses.

+The "/blog/:id" route returns a single Post in the database as a JSON response.

+The "/blog/admin" route is used to test the authentication process and the authMiddleware.
+It is only accessible to authenticated users AND if isAdmin is set to true.
+It returns a JSON response indicating that it's the admin route.

+The "/blog/admin/createpost" route is used to create a new Post in the database.

+The "/blog/admin/updatepost" route is used to update a Post in the database.

+The "/blog/admin/deletepost" route is used to delete a Post in the database.

 ## Env variables